getzep/docs.getzep.com/docs/sdk/index.md

       "created_at": "2023-05-16T22:59:33.612956Z",
       "role": "ai",
       "content": "Parable of the Sower is a science fiction novel by Octavia Butler, published in 1993.
-It follows the story of Lauren Olamina, a young woman living in a dystopian future where society has collapsed due to environmental disasters, poverty, and violence.", "token_count": 253
+It follows the story of Lauren Olamina, a young woman living in a dystopian future where society has collapsed due to environmental disasters, poverty, and violence.", "system": {
+            "intent": "The subject is providing information about a science fiction novel called \"Parable of the Sower\" by Octavia Butler, including a brief summary of its plot and setting."
+        }
+      "token_count": 253
     },
     {